rsthn/rose-core/README.md

 # About Rose

-Rose is a framework designed aiming to the highest-level of abstraction possible, this is achieved by using an internal expression language (dialect of Lisp) to code entire web services and systems.
+Rose is a framework designed aiming to the highest-level of abstraction possible, this is achieved by using an internal expression language (dialect of Lisp) to code entire APIs and systems.
 This effectively allows the developer to **never write any host language code** when building core logic.

 The host language is the language on which the `rose-core` was built, for the repository you're viewing right now, that would be PHP.